How to Plant, Grow, and Care for Flamingo Flower

 Soil

-This plant likes a little well-draining organic potting soil added to a mixture of three parts peat moss, one part small gravel, and one part compost.
+This plant likes a little well-draining organic potting soil added to a mixture of three parts peat moss or coco coir, one part small gravel, and one part compost.
+A mixture of orchid bark and houseplant potting soil is sufficient too.
 The more mature plants need a coarser soil mix than the younger ones, but make sure the soil completely surrounds the roots.
 The ideal pH for flamingo flowers is 5.5 to 6.5.

 Fertilizer

 If you just bought your plant, you won’t need any fertilizer for a few months.
-Then you can use a slow-release kind specifically for blooming plants, with a 3:1:2 ratio at a quarter of the recommended strength.
+Then you can use a slow-release kind specifically for blooming houseplants, at a quarter of the recommended strength.
 Apply once a month for a happy, pretty plant during the spring and summer.
 Do not fertilize in fall and winter.

 If your plant is showing signs of being rootbound (roots poking out of the drainage hole is definitely a sign), it’s time to repot.
 Springtime is the best time, as long as the plant is not severely rootbound.
 If that’s the case, don’t wait.
 You might lose the plant.